 The People have voted and results have been counted!
 Below are the winners of the 2019 GBD On-line Holiday Gingerbread-Smackdown!

-Click here to view all the entries!
+Click here to view the photo album with all the entries!

 2019 People's Choice (Structure)

 Andrew Forman (and his daughter) win the People's Choice Award for the best structure, with their Candy Cane Estate gingerbread display.
 Andrew (and daughter) created a stunning estate that contains sugar glass windows with LED interior lighting.
 The Candy Cane Estate is from the St. Andrews Template available at www.gingerbreadexchange.com.
 Andrew tells me the yearly gingerbread house is a tradition that he's done with his daughter for 15 years now.
 She is now the sole decorator and creative director.
 Andrew bakes, pours sugar glass, and assembles the structure - and his daughter does the decorating!
 Looks like a great team!

 2019 People's Choice (Non-Structure)

 Barb Amabile wins the People's Choice Award for the best non-structure, with her American Ginja Warrior gingerbread display, Barb entered a holiday obstacle course inspired by the tv sports competition American Ninja Warrior!
 Gingerbread family members have been cast as Ginja competitors and fans, and the entire display is made from edible materials.
 Structures are made from colored gingerbread and the figures are made from fondant.

 2019 Best Holiday Spirit